Home

 by Jakob Bækgaard, AllAboutJazz

 Italian pianist and composer Luca Dell’Anna was born on October 10, 1975 in Ferrara, a historical city with strong ties to jazz.
-He grew up listening to his father’s extensive record collection.
-Especially Ray Charles and Nat King Cole impressed him: “While I was listening to them singing, their licks and piano styles entered my memory forever.”
+He grew up listening to his father’s extensive record collection including Count Basie, Ray Charles, Nat King Cole, Harry Belafonte and blues recordings together with Italian folk music.

 His father also had a classical collection and Dell’Anna quickly fell in love with the music of J.S.
 Bach.
-As he approached the piano for the very first time, he quickly began improvising melodies in the style of Bach.
-Another important influence was Dell’Anna’s grandfather, who played the accordion and stressed the importance of traditional Italian folk music.
+Another important influence was Dell’Anna’s grandfather, who played the accordion and stressed the importance of tradition and melody.

-The piano came into his life when he started playing a toy piano with his friend at the age of six.
-One year later, he got an electronic keyboard for Christmas and discovered the world of improvisation.
-When he was in the sixth grade, he was encouraged to take piano lessons, and this was the beginning of many years of education in classical music.
-From he was 10 to 19 years old, he studied classical piano and attended the Conservatory G. Frescobaldi of Ferrara.
+The piano came into his life when he started playing a toy piano with friends at the age of six and discovered the world of improvisation.
+When he was in sixth grade, he was encouraged to take piano lessons, and this was the beginning of many years of education in classical music.

-In his own work, Dell’Anna has refined an open jazz style between avantgarde and mainstream with a modal approach to the piano.
-As he says: “I define my approach to composition as modal.
-By ‘modal’ I mean the way I juxtapose chords and harmonies isn’t (most of the time) led by harmonic rules but more by the strength of the melody that shapes its harmonic path by itself.”
+In his own work, Dell’Anna has refined an open jazz style between avantgarde and mainstream with a flexible yet structured approach to phrasing and improvisation.
 He has toured extensively with his music and appeared at numerous festivals around the world.

-He toured in Ethiopia, Japan, China, Canada, Belarus, Poland, Denmark, Ukraine, Slovakia, Ireland, Spain.
-In 2018, he embarked on a big tour of China with fellow pianist Tazio Forte, and his Canadian trio project with bassist Rich Brown and drummer Marito Marques is a result of an invitation by the Italian Cultural Institute in Toronto to celebrate International Jazz Day 2019.
+He toured in many countries including Ethiopia, Japan, China, Canada, Belarus, Portugal, Poland, Denmark, Ukraine, Slovakia, Ireland, Spain, France, Canary Islands.
+In 2018, he embarked on a big piano duo tour of China with fellow pianist Tazio Forte, and in Canada with bassist Rich Brown and drummer Marito Marques to celebrate International Jazz Day 2019 in Toronto.

-He also toured in 2018 and 2019 in the Canary Islands and Ireland with Adam Rapa.
-During the lockdown in 2020 his work didn’t stop, collaborating with many great musicians, coming back to his original “Mana” trio, again invited by the Toronto Italian Culture Institute.
+He also toured with Adam Rapa in the Canary Islands, Ireland, Spain, Portugal, Galicia, Lithuania, France together with great ensembles such as Spanish Brass, Kaustika and Rapa’s quartet featuring Jeremy Bruyère and Rafael Pannier.
+During the lockdown in 2020 his work didn’t stop, collaborating with many great musicians, coming back to his original “Mana” trio, invited by the Toronto Italian Culture Institute.

-He participated as a member of “URKestra” collective at the recording of an album for collecting funds for Italian hospitals, featuring Dave Douglas and Steven Bernstein on trupet.
+He participated as a member of “URKestra” collective at the recording of “When”, album for collecting funds for Italian hospitals, featuring Dave Douglas and Steven Bernstein on trumpet.

-For the International Jazz Day 2020 he was an ambassador for the Italian Ministry of Education, bringing Jazz to 1st and 2nd grade Schools with the project “Il Jazz va a Scuola” (jazz goes to School).
+For the International Jazz Day 2020-21 he was an ambassador for the Italian Ministry of Education, bringing Jazz to 1st and 2nd grade Schools.

 He also collaborates with the International School of Comics as a Soundtrack composer.